 And where serums simply coat tresses with silicone, oils add shine in a far more hair-friendly manner by calling on essential fatty acids, vitamins and antioxidants that penetrate the follicles to treat and condition simultaneously.

-And that’s not all: Hair oil tames frizz and leaves strands manageable, while also protecting against the harshness of heat styling.
+And that’s not all: The correct oil tames frizz and leaves strands manageable, while also protecting against the harshness of heat styling.

 Plus, it speeds up drying time as the oil reacts with heat to repel water from the hair.

-However, before you dive into the world of hair oil, it’s vital to know exactly which one will work for your strands.
-There is a hair oil for all textures and types – including the most baby-fine heads of hair.
+Because there is definitely a hair oil for all textures and types – including the most baby-fine heads of hair.
 You just need to pinpoint your best fit!

-Hair oil for coarse, dry or chemically processed tresses
+Oil for coarse, dry or chemically processed hair

 Hair becomes coarse and dry when it’s damaged, hence you need nourishing oils to repair its structure.
 One of the top hair oil choices here is virgin coconut oil, which penetrates the hair shaft to patch and protect it from the inside-out.
 Besides this, it is also lightweight, non-greasy (making it great for fine hair) and helps prevent dandruff.